muqm/muqm/README.md

-diagnosed with severe depression by psychiatrist , iwec
+diagnosed with severe depression by qualified psychiatrist, iwec.